MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 # required metadata

 title: Azure Rights Management deployment roadmap | Azure RMS
-description: Use the following steps to prepare for, implement, and manage Azure Rights' Management (Azure RMS) for your organization.
+description: Use the following steps to prepare for, implement, and manage Azure Rights Management (Azure RMS) for your organization.
 author: cabailey
 manager: mbaldwin
 ms.date: 05/09/2016